Guest article by Emmy Samtani, founder of parenting app, Kiindred

 It is extremely easy to fall into 40-minute cycles if you are tired and fall asleep mid feed or the baby falls asleep on you.

 Mothercraft Nurse, Chris Minogue says that to ensure your baby is well-fed, you will need to empty one breast completely before offering the second breast.
 In order to establish if you have emptied your breast completely, you will notice that it is soft.
 Whilst your baby might not take the second breast, it is a good idea to offer it to them and ensure your baby is satisfied.
+For more info breastfeeding your newborn bub, check out our blog on breastfeeding tips.

 If your baby becomes sleepy mid-feed, chances are they’re going to wake up and be hungry again in a much shorter time frame.
 Whilst it’s tempting to fall back asleep quickly yourself, if you focus on giving your baby a ‘full feed’, then it will extend the time between this and the next feed.
 This can happen a lot overnight and Chris suggests stimulating the baby with a nappy change or lights/movement to keep them awake and finish the feed.